The Undervolt

 The Eastern Reaches

-Beyond the mapped corridors, the Undervolt extends into unmapped territory.
+Unmapped, Level 4+Beyond the mapped corridors, the Undervolt extends into unmapped territory.
 Cable conduits narrow.
 Indicator lights grow sparse.
-The hum changes -- becomes irregular, unpredictable, as if the Grid itself is uncertain about what lies further in.
+The hum changes â becomes irregular, unpredictable, as if the Grid itself is uncertain about what lies further in.

-Somewhere in the eastern reaches, explorers have reported an electromagnetic void chamber -- a space where the omnipresent field drops to zero.
+Somewhere in the eastern reaches, there is a chamber where every cable run in the Undervolt's infrastructure bends to avoid.
+Not through it â around it.
+The electromagnetic field drops to zero inside.
 No hum.
 No vibration.
 No indicator lights.
-Perfect, absolute silence for the first time in anyone's memory.
+Perfect, absolute silence.
 Those who have visited describe it as either the most peaceful or most terrifying experience of their lives.
 None have stayed long.
+No measurement has found a source for the null field.
+The Grid, which runs through everything else in this city, will not run through this.

 Life in the Undervolt

-Residents of the Undervolt live by rhythms the surface world does not understand.
-Without day or night, time is measured in Grid cycles -- eight-hour periods between major load shifts.
-Without weather, seasons are marked by infrastructure changes: the annual maintenance cycle, the quarterly relay calibration, the unpredictable surge events that send amber cascading through every corridor.
+Residents live by rhythms the surface world does not understand.
+Without day or night, time is measured in Grid cycles â eight-hour periods between major load shifts.
+Without weather, seasons are marked by infrastructure events: the annual maintenance cycle, the quarterly relay calibration, the unpredictable surge events that send amber cascading through every corridor.

-There is no crime in the Undervolt -- not because the residents are virtuous, but because there is nowhere to hide from people who feel vibrations through their feet and navigate by indicator lights.
+There is no crime in the Undervolt â not because the residents are virtuous, but because there is nowhere to hide from people who feel vibrations through their feet and navigate by indicator lights.
 You cannot move through this space unnoticed.
 You cannot lie to people who know the sound of every footstep in their corridor.

 The Grid

 Symbiotic.
 The Undervolt exists within Grid infrastructure; the Lamplighters maintain systems that the surface takes for granted.
 Without them, sections of the Sprawl would go dark.
+The Grid creates the space; the community maintains the Grid.

 The Lamplighters